image for Quarterly Earnings – Do We Really Need to Read The Script?

 Quarterly Earnings – Do We Really Need to Read The Script?

-April 5, 2019 | Logistics, Earnings,
+April 5, 2019 | Earnings, Logistics,

 As we think about best practices for earnings and quarterly reporting, we focus on the message in its totality and how to best prepare.
 This means the press release, scripted remarks, Q&A preparation, analyst after-call preparation, and slides (if relevant).
 We spend time reviewing perception, consensus expectations, specific analyst areas of focus, and competitive commentary as well as sector sentiment – all in relation to current and expected future performance.